Carbonic anhydrase

 Carbonic anhydrase helps maintain acid–base homeostasis, regulate pH, and fluid balance.
 Depending on its location, the role of the enzyme changes slightly.
 For example, carbonic anhydrase produces acid in the stomach lining.
 In the kidney, the control of bicarbonate ions influences the water content of the cell.
 The control of bicarbonate ions also influences the water content in the eyes.
 Inhibitors of carbonic anhydrase are used to treat glaucoma, the excessive build-up of water in the eyes.
 Blocking this enzyme shifts the fluid balance in the eyes to reduce fluid build-up thereby relieving pressure.

 Carbonic anhydrase is critical to hemoglobin function via the Bohr effect which catalyzes the hydration of carbon dioxide to form carbonic acid and rapidly dissociate into water.
 Essentially an increase in carbon dioxide results in lowered blood pH, which lowers oxygen-hemoglobin binding.
 The opposite is true where a decrease in the concentration of carbon dioxide raises the blood pH which raises the rate of oxygen-hemoglobin binding.
 Relating the Bohr effect to carbonic anhydrase is simple: carbonic anhydrase speeds up the reaction of carbon dioxide reacting with water to produce hydrogen ions (protons) and bicarbonate ions.

 To describe equilibrium in the carbonic anhydrase reaction, Le Chatelier's principle is used.
-The tissues are more acidic than the lungs because carbon dioxide is produced by cellular respiration and it reacts with water in the tissues to produce the hydrogen protons.
-Because the carbon dioxide concentration is higher, equilibrium shifts to the right, to the bicarbonate side.
-The opposite is seen in the lungs, where carbon dioxide is being released so its concentration is lower so equilibrium shifts to the left towards carbon dioxide to try to raise its concentration.
+Most tissue is more acidic than lung tissue because carbon dioxide is produced by cellular respiration in these tissues, where it reacts with water to produce protons and bicarbonate.
+Because the carbon dioxide concentration is higher, the equilibrium shifts to the right, to the bicarbonate side.
+The opposite is seen in the lungs, where carbon dioxide is being released, reducing its concentration, so the equilibrium shifts to the left, favoring carbon dioxide production.

 Occurrence and function

-Carbonic anhydrase was initially found in the red blood cells of cows in 1933 and was simultaneously discovered by Rougton in Cambridge and Meldrum in Philadelphia who were searching for a catalytic factor.
+Carbonic anhydrase was initially isolated and characterised from red blood cells in 1933, with simultaneous reports by Meldrum and Roughton (at Cambridge University in the United Kingdom) and by Stadie and O’Brien (at the University of Pennsylvania in the United States), both while searching for a "catalytic factor... necessary for rapid transit of the HCO3− [bicarbonate anion] from the erythrocyte to... pulmonary capillar[ies]".